 Adding an in-line 10-micron fuel filter has been shown to greatly reduce the chance of fuel contamination problems.
-Consult your dealer for information about Yamaha 10-micron fuel filters if your boat does not have one for this outboard motor.
-The tilt support shaft is used to secure the outboard motor in the tilted-up position.
+Consult your dealer for information about Yamaha 10-micron fuel filters if your boat does not have one.

 Tilt support shaft (optional)